 As our financial reporting systems become more effective, we are able to report details of evidence-based savings that have been achieved in-year.
-For 2016/17 we reported savings of £276,000 in our annual report and accounts.
+For 2017/18 we reported savings of £311,000 in our annual report and accounts.
 This did not quite reach the 3% SG target for efficiency savings, however work has continued during the current financial year to realise additional savings in line with this target, which can then be reinvested in other areas of delivery.

-The 2016/17 savings were achieved by:
+The 2017/18 savings were achieved by:

-- Reducing our hotel and conference costs by securing rate reductions through our travel service provider. - Reducing accommodation related costs for Pilgrim House. - Achieving savings through the use of Procurement Frameworks and new contracts. - Restructuring our Operational Delivery teams and achieving travel and subsistence reductions. - Reducing overtime costs for meat inspection through more effective deployment of staff
+- Reducing our hotel and conference costs by securing rate reductions through our travel service provider. - Achieving savings through the use of Procurement Frameworks and new contracts. - Reducing overtime costs for meat inspection through more effective deployment of staff

-Reviewing our shellfish official controls monitoring programme and implementing changes.
+• Reviewing our shellfish official controls monitoring programme and implementing changes.